solidusjs/solidus/README.md

 ## Installation

-To install Solidus **(this will change later!)**:
+To install Solidus:

 - Install [Node.js](http://nodejs.org)
-- Clone this repository.
-Ideally somewhere semi-permanent.
-- Navigate to the base folder of your clone and run `npm link` (you may need to use sudo: `sudo npm link`)
+- Run `npm install solidus -g`

 It should be installed!
 Go ahead and try `solidus -h` to see if it worked.
 You'll also want to make sure you have [Grunt](http://gruntjs.com) and [grunt-init](https://github.com/gruntjs/grunt-init) installed if you plan on using the [Solidus Site Template](https://github.com/SparkartGroupInc/solidus-site-template).